CSC207-2022F-UofT/course-project-npcs-ratemyuoft-project/README.md

     loginEntities

     **********************************************************************
-    Documenting cli was omittied, is it only uses Presenter and Controller classes from interfaceAdapters package.
+    Documenting cliShawn was omittied, is it only uses Presenter and Controller classes from interfaceAdapters package.

     **********************************************************************
-    Tests are provided for every class and method except for the cli package, as testing it would be unconvinient, because the only function of this package is to display output and accept input from the user.
+    Tests are provided for every class and method except for the cliShawn package, as testing it would be unconvinient, because the only function of this package is to display output and accept input from the user.